 Overall, I can’t recommend this safe, for me it’s completely useless.

-But, if you still want the U-GUARD Key Safe Lock Box for yourself, it’s available only on Amazon.
-The RRP for this safe is £39.99.
+If you want the U-GUARD Key Safe Lock Box for yourself, it’s available for purchase only on Amazon.
+The RRP for this product is £17.99.

 Product sample provided by U-GUARD in exchange for a detailed, unbiased review.